shivanikharva/shivanikharva.github.io/experience.md

 *Undergraduate Research Assistant*
 November 2022 - June 2023
 - Worked in close group of 4 people (2 undergraduates, 1 PhD candidate, 1 professor) to study statistical machine learning models and their applications
-- Provided key insights into RobustGaSP model progression in terms of predicting the eruptive capabilities of volcanoes
+- Contributed to an in-depth exploration of a Robust Gaussian Stochastic Process (RGaSP) model to forecast the potential eruptive capabilities of volcanoes
 - Utilized R to examine apparent missing data and brainstormed possible sources and solutions in terms of sampling and overall calculations of model assumptions and parameters

 **Data Science UCSB**